letsencrypt/cp-cps/CP-CPS.md

 ### 9.12.3 Circumstances under which OID must be changed

-The ISRG PMA is solely responsible for determining whether an amendment to the CP/CPS requires an OID change.
+The ISRG PMA is solely responsible for determining whether an amendment to this CP/CPS requires an OID change.

 ## 9.13 Dispute resolution provisions